“It’s a crisis born of malevolence, made worse by incompetence. And every day, those families are paying the price.”

-On Wednesday afternoon, the president retreated in defeat and publicly reversed himself — a rarity the likes of a legitimate Bigfoot sighting.
+On Wednesday afternoon the president retreated in defeat and publicly reversed himself — a rarity the likes of a credible Bigfoot sighting.
 Until then the Trump administration had been attempting to find justification for its new “zero-tolerance” illegal immigration policy.
-This policy was implemented in April with colossal incompetence, including no plan for tracking and reuniting families in the future.
-And, as intended, it has perpetrated child abuse upon migrant family children apprehended at the U.S. southwestern border.
+This policy was implemented in April with colossal incompetence, lacking an effective plan for tracking and reuniting families in the future.
+And as intended, it has perpetrated child abuse upon migrant family children apprehended at the U.S. southwestern border.

-There were three problems with this not-my-fault reasoning: 1) Trump has been in office for 17 months — Was he breaking the law all that time by not following the (nonexistent) Democrat (sic) law until now?; 2) the Obama and Bush 43 administrations never felt compelled by any law to enact this barbaric policy, though they could have (but didn’t out of respect for human dignity); and 3) if this were law, Trump has had no problem ordering his administration not to follow other laws he dislikes, such as existing ACA or EPA regulations.
+There were three problems with the president’s not-my-fault explanation: 1) Trump has been in office for 17 months — Was he breaking the law all that time by not following the (nonexistent) Democrat law until now?; 2) the Obama and Bush 43 administrations never felt compelled by any law to enact this barbaric policy though they could have (but didn’t out of respect for human dignity); and 3) if this were law, Trump has had no problem ordering his administration not to follow other laws he dislikes such as existing ACA or EPA regulations.

 The Trump administration’s messaging problems came from the top: Trump vacillates between lies, distortions, and accidental truths, and so does his staff.

-First they said family separation would be used as a deterrent, that it was an intended consequence of their zero tolerance illegal immigration policy.
-Then they said it was Democrats’ fault, that they were “obligated to follow the Democrat (sic) law.”
+First they said family separation would be used as a deterrent, that it was an intended consequence of their zero-tolerance illegal immigration policy.
+Then they said it was Democrats’ fault, that they were “obligated to follow the Democrat law.”
 Then they said separation was unintended.
 Then they said there was no policy of family separation.
-Finally, the president said he couldn’t end the inhumane policy he created through executive order — the day before he ended it through executive order.
+Finally the president said he couldn’t end the inhumane policy he created through executive order — the day before he ended it through executive order.

 “[Attorney General Jeff Sessions] is following laws, very simply, that were given to us and forced upon us by the Democrats.
 The Democrats gave us the laws.”